pinnaculum/galacteek/README.rst

 PIP
 ---

-You need to have python 3.5 and pip installed, as well as go-ipfs_.
+You need to have python>=3.5 (python>=3.6 is recommended) and pip installed, as well as go-ipfs_.
 From a virtualenv, or as root, install with:

 .. code-block:: shell